1coderookie/KobraGoNeoInsights/docs/problems.md

 If you can't load new filament, first of all check if you pulled the lever on the feeder gear.
 If you did so and were able to insert the filament but it seems that it's getting stuck lower down in the hotend, then it's most likely that the PTFE tube inside of the hotend is clogged or deformed or that you have a clog in or above the nozzle somewhere.
 To clean, inspect and maintain it, you need to disassemble the hotend.
 Check the section ["Disassembling The Hotend"](hardware/printhead.md#disassembling-the-hotend) for more informations.

+## Blue Silicone Sock Comes Off
+If the blue elastic piece which covers the heater block of the hotend came off, try to put it back on.
+This one is called ["silicone sock"](hardware/printhead.md#silicone-sock).
+It kinda insulates the heater block and should be used.
+If it doesn't stay on, just get yourself some new ones.
+I'd suppose to get yourself the ones which are slightliy shaped different and have bigger lips, they wrap around the heater block much better and therefore stay in place better.
+Read the section ["Silicone Sock"](hardware/printhead.md#silicone-sock) for further informations and to see both types for comparison.

-## Error Messages
+## Error Messages / Faulty Temperature Readings
-It might happen that the whole display turns red and an error message "Err: MINTEMP/MAXTMEP - PRINTER HALTED - Please reset" will be shown (see the following sections for the specific message), blocking any further usage.
-You won't be able to use the printer anymore unless the problem that causes this error will be solved (at least it was the case when I faced this kind of error message).
+It might happen that either a wrong temperature will be read or that the whole display turns red and an error message "Err: MINTEMP/MAXTMEP - PRINTER HALTED - Please reset" will be shown (see the following sections for the specific message), blocking any further usage.
+In this case (red screen) you won't be able to use the printer anymore unless the problem that causes this error will be solved (at least it was the case when I faced this kind of error message).

 Before going into details here, I have to mention that I personally only came across the warnings "Err: MAXTEMP: E1" and "Err: MINTEMP: Bed".
 I might be wrong of course, but looking at the underlying reasons for these kind of errors, I *assume* that it's also possible to get the warnings "Err: MINTEMP: E1" and "Err: MAXTEMP: Bed".
+Therefore I'll write the next sections assuming and regarding that both type of messages may occur for either the extruder or the bed.
 So please keep that in mind when reading further..

 - **MINTEMP** erros:
   These kind of errors are called "thermal runaway errors" and they are triggered by a function called "thermal runaway protection".